philcryer/randota/README.md

 The first step you should take is to create a new Twitter App so you can get permissions to update your user's avatar.
 While there are many howtos out there, this one is complete and should get you going; [How to create a Twitter application](https://docs.inboundnow.com/guide/create-twitter-application/)

-Once you get to `8.
-Make a note of your OAuth Settings`, be sure and save the Consumer Key, Consumer secret, Access token and Access token secret, defining each of the values in your newly created `config.json` file
+Once you get to "8.
+Make a note of your OAuth Settings", be sure and save the Consumer Key, Consumer secret, Access token and Access token secret, defining each of the values in your newly created `config.json` file

 ### Glitch your avatar